Ivan Robinson

-Ivan "Mighty" Robinson (born February 27, 1971 in Philadelphia) is a boxer who has compiled a record of 36-12-2 (12 KOs) since becoming a professional in 1992.
-He challenged once for the IBF lightweight title in 1996.
+Ivan "Mighty" Robinson (born February 27, 1971) is an American professional boxer who has compiled a record of 36–12–2 (12 KOs) since becoming a professional in 1992.
+He challenged once for the IBF lightweight title in 1996, losing to Phillip Holiday by 12-round unanimous decision.

 Background

 Born and raised in Philadelphia, Robinson began boxing from an early age.
 He attended Simon Gratz High School.

 Amateur career

 Robinson had a stellar amateur career and was a national amateur champion.
 Some of his highlights are below: